Information for refugees from Ukraine - frequently asked questions

 Studying & University admission

-• Are there special courses for refugees?
+• Are there special courses for refugees who want to study?

 Many universities offer special courses to refugees to give them the opportunity to prepare to study and fulfil their entry requirements.
 Further information and the conditions of participation are available from the respective university.